 What’s equally troubling about this crisis that not enough is being done to address the issues.
 The CDC has issued a report that includes preliminary data through May 2017.
 Based on those numbers, it appears that the overdose rates and impact on life expectancy will be even worse in 2017 than they have been for prior years.

 The latest data from the National Center for Health Statistics (NCHS) shows that powerful synthetic opioids such as fentanyl are now the largest threat to the health and safety of US citizens.
 Between 2015 and 2016, the overdose death rate from synthetic opioids doubled, from 3.1 to 6.2 deaths per 100,000.
 In some areas of the country, there are multiple generations of people who are addicted to opioids, and it could take many years for these figures to turn around provided the right programs are put in place.

 Get Help for Opioid Drug Addiction Now

-The good news is that there substance abuse treatment available for anyone struggling with an opioid use disorder.
+The good news is that opioid addiction treatment available for anyone struggling with an opioid use disorder.
 Being ruled by addiction is no way to live, which is why The Recovery Village offers addicts and their loved ones hope.
-Our comprehensive drug addiction treatment program begins with medication-assisted detox and then transitions to caring and compassionate treatment followed by aftercare.
+Our comprehensive drug addiction treatment program begins with medication-assisted opioid detox and then transitions to caring and compassionate treatment followed by aftercare.
 Patients are provided with the opportunity to address any co-occurring disorders, and we provide generous family support services as well.
 Contact one of our addiction specialists now to learn about admissions and find out how you can begin your new life free from the chains of drug addiction.
 We may be able to assist you in your road to recovery whether you are looking for drug rehab in Albany, NY or an alcohol addiction treatment across the country.